PushmanPHP/pushman/readme.md

 ## Todo for Version 2.3
 * Localization Support
 * Feature: Ban IP (long term)
+* Allow for people to create and delete channels via the API

 ## Todo for Version 3
 *I'm really sorry I pushed test writing back to V3, it is a top priority but I need to refactor loads of code I wrote hastily to ensure PHPSpec can work.
 Watch for code refactors marked "preperation for testing" in the future*